bever1337/bever1337-site/modules/data/article/building-a-document-with-wasm.md

 So let's park that train of thought in the yard because it's easy to acknowledge these requirements from "real" programmers are reasonable and familiar to frontend devs.
 It's easy to find tweets and replies dripping with the same disdain:

 1. The browser API is imperative and messy. ["I love the DOM but most developers would rather jump off a bridge than write some logic to walk a DOM."](https://news.ycombinator.com/item?id=29943444)
-1. Package bloat is such a well-known issue, [there's even cool web apps to scare you straight](https://bundlephobia.com/).
+1. Package bloat is such a well-known issue, [there are even cool web apps to scare you straight](https://bundlephobia.com/).
 1. (Actually we're gluttons for repetition.
 I want to ignore point 3.)
 1. "Modern applications should use TypeScript for safety.
 Writing in JS is _dangerous_."
 This is a fake quote, but I stand by the joke.